kittytastic/Peano-Fork/src/examples/delta/delta.md

 and recompile.
 As our code tends to link statically, this is it.
 No need to set any further compile flags.

+If you need further troubleshooting, use

+make V=1

+instead of make to see what exactly the build parameters are.

 ## Run and visualise outcome ##